 Rob also advises business clients, both entities and individuals, of their contractual rights in such areas as employment, severance, independent contractor agreements, intellectual property and technology.
 Finally, he advises clients on internet and social media issues.

-Before joining RCC, Rob worked in New York at the entertainment law and intellectual property litigation boutique Gold Farrell & Marks, where he represented entertainers and other media clients.
+Before joining Robinson Curley, Rob worked in New York at the entertainment law and intellectual property litigation boutique Gold Farrell & Marks, where he represented entertainers and other media clients.
 Prior to that, he was an associate at Proskauer Rose Goetz & Mendelsohn, where he worked on significant intellectual property, sports, and entertainment litigation matters.

 Complex Commercial Litigation

 - Domanus v.
 Lewicki, et al. (N.D.
 Ill.) - Obtained a $413 million judgment for victims of a RICO scheme, whose interests in a valuable close corporation were stolen by the company's management and their associates.
 The relevant opinions of the United States District Court for the Northern District of Illinois can be read here and here.

 - McRaith v.
 BDO Seidman, LLP, 910 N.E.2d 310 (Ill.
 App.
 2009) - Represented Illinois Director of Insurance as liquidator of insolvent insurance companies, and won reversal of dismissal in multi-million-dollar accounting malpractice suit against the fifth largest accounting firm in the world.
 The Appellate decision provides a significant precedent for receivers, liquidators, and trustees of insolvent entities, as the court recognized severe limits to the imputation and equitable in pari delicto defenses asserted by BDO Seidman.
 The decision also established precedent in Illinois upholding the validity of certain tolling agreements.